-The save-the-dates notification is a fairly modern invention, if you don't believe us, go and ask your parents if they had them!
-This only further illustrates that there is a confusing lack of proper etiquette surrounding these reminders but to help you out, these save-the-dates are actually totally optional.
 The positives are that they come in handy as they provide a significant advance notice to guests (this means they can't decline!)
 If you are thinking they'll just be adding more to the stationary budget - think again - as they can be sent digitally.
-The only negative that comes with save-the-dates is that if you send them out way in advance, and your ideas about the wedding change, you may as well be stuck with the guest list you've got.
+The only negative that comes with save-the-dates is that if you send them out way in advance and your ideas about the wedding change completely.
 Therefore, tread lightly and only give notice to guests you will definitely be inviting, come hell or high water.

 The simplest and least hurtful way to let guests know who is invited is to list the names of the invitees on the envelope or invite itself.
 If you would prefer to not have children at the wedding, leave them off the list.
 But be warned, if you aren't specific - the message can sometimes get lost in all the excitement.